mech/Notes/JavaScript/React/components.md

 ## Controller View?
 Container Components?
 Presentation Components?

+> My biggest pet peeve is it is harder to compose, reuse, nest, and generally move around container components because there are two independent hierarchies at the same time (views and reducers).
+It is also not entirely clear how to write reusable components that either use Redux as implementation detail or want to provide Redux-friendly interface.
+(There are different approaches.)
+I’m also not impressed about every action having to go “all the way” upwards instead of short-circuiting somewhere.
+In other words, I would like to see something like React local state model but backed by reducers, and I would like it to be highly practical and tuned to real use cases rather than a beautiful abstraction. - [Issue#1385](https://github.com/reactjs/redux/issues/1385)

 * [Container Components](https://medium.com/@learnreact/container-components-c0e67432e005#.ddbg3nt33)
 * [Smart and Dumb Components - ViewController](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
 * [Container Components](https://medium.com/@learnreact/container-components-c0e67432e005)